Jastarczyk/HotelManagement/README.txt

-Hotel Management project is a basic WPF application which allows to simulate simple management system using in hotels.
+Hotel Management project is a basic WPF application which allows to simulate management system using in hotels.

+Technical goals:
+* Build an application which allows to perform common management actions for hotel's administration

-Main goals:
+Personal goals:

-* Learn some xaml (create application layout, learn basic wpf controls, look at binding, perform window transactions etc.),
+* Learn XAML (create application layout, learn basic wpf controls, use binding for some examples, memory management with controls transactions etc.),
-* Improve entity framework skills,
+* Improve Entity framework and MS SQL, T-SQL skills,
-* Prepere to MVVM design pattern (will be implement in next wpf project)
+* Prepere yourself to next project with MVVM design pattern implementation